-- Most of the girls face this primary amenorrhea because of the delayed maturation of the pituitary gland.
+- Most girls face this primary amenorrhea because of the delayed maturation of the pituitary gland.
 But a proper examination of the endocrine system and also the ovaries should be done to evaluate the reasons for primary amenorrhea.

 - Secondary amenorrhea is when you have regular periods and they suddenly stop for a few months, or more than 6 months maybe.
 Or for 3 months consecutively.

-- Secondary amenorrhea is mainly of weight loss or gain, hormonal imbalances, stress, fitness, other endocrine disorders.
+- Secondary amenorrhea is mainly of weight loss or gain, hormonal imbalances, stress, fitness, and other endocrine disorders.

-- This needs to be taken to a gynecologist if symptoms persisted or experienced as told above.
+- This needs to be taken to a gynecologist if symptoms persisted or are experienced as told above.

 - This is a condition that is severe menstrual pain.